EstherSlabbert/tech230_AWS/aws_ec2_instances_and_ami.md

 ## AMI - Amazon Machine Images

 AMI is a template for an EC2 instance that is the same as a host system (EC2 instance) state - all files and installations and settings.
 It enables us to create multiple identical instances.
+Images (backup) are a snapshot of the state of the entire system. (requires storage to make)

+Launch templates are the settings in creating an EC2 instance and can have some set up instructions in 'User Data'.

-### Create AMI template
+### Create Launch template

 To create an AMI the EC2 must be up and running.